discordconsole-team/DiscordConsole/README.md

 DiscordConsole lets you BULK DELETE messages.
 This allows you to delete a bunch of messages at once, without needing to write any code!

 ### Log
-Log the last 100 messages to a file, or just view the last 10 in directly in the console!
+Log the last 100 messages to a file, or just view the last 10 directly in the console!

 ## Command line
 DiscordConsole has full command line support.
 You can supply a bot token or email/password on the command line, and even specify commands to run, so you can use DiscordConsole for scripting.